Agency Adoption Attorney in Peoria, Illinois

 Mandatory Disclosures

-Before you enter into a fee agreement with an agency, Illinois law (225 ILCS 10/7.4) requires the agency to provide you in writing:
+Before you even apply, Illinois law (225 ILCS 10/7.4) requires the agency to give you, in writing:

-- A detailed fee schedule (breakdown of services and costs)
+- A schedule of estimated fees and expenses (breakdown of services and costs)

-- What fees are refundable if the match falls through or the adoption is not finalized
+- Its refund policies, including what happens if the match falls through or the adoption is not finalized

-If the agency does not provide this before you sign a contract, you have grounds to withhold payment or file a complaint with DCFS.
+If the agency does not provide these disclosures before you sign a contract, treat that as a red flag, and know that you can file a complaint with DCFS.

 Fee Limits and Prohibitions